Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 Controlling the progression of myopia is limited to early forms of myopia in young children.
 As the eye continues to grow, the amount of myopia typically increases.
 As an individual matures, the changes in myopia slow because the human body is no longer growing at a rapid rate.

-At Simon Eye, Dr. Jenna Korsan is certified for myopia control treatment and can provide consultation on the best treatment plan for your child.
+At Simon Eye, Dr. Jenna Korsan is certified for myopia control treatment and can provide consultation on the best treatment eyecare plan for your child.

 Think you may have myopia?